wp-plugins/squirrly-seo/readme.txt

 = 3.2.1 =
 * Improved SEO Stats for Google Rankings by Country
-* SEO Settings out-of-the-box, but also works awesome if you have the settings already done with All In One SEO or Yoast (wordpress seo)
+* SEO Settings out-of-the-box, but also works awesome if you have the settings already done with All In One SEO or Yoast (Wordpress seo)

 = 3.2 =
 * Fixed serp check rate to prevent IP block